Please note that all in-person 2600 meetings, including our own, are suspended until further notice due to the pandemic.

 When and where?

 The meeting takes place on the first Friday of every month.
-Regardless of any holidays or other events it conflicts with, the day never changes, though in the case of major holidays (we fall on the Fourth of July every so often, for instance) there may be another meeting the following week to balance things out; you can keep an eye on this site for updates on those cases.
+Regardless of any holidays or other events it conflicts with, the day never changes, though in the case of major holidays or happenings (for instance, we sometimes fall on the Fourth of July or New Year’s) there may be another meeting the following week to balance things out; you can keep an eye on this site for updates on those cases.

 What happens there?